 Containerized solutions and tools for provisioning hardware will usher in an era of operations that don’t require human management, Jamie Dobson, CEO of Container Solutions, a company specializing in programmable infrastructure, wrote recently for The New Stack.

 Fugue joins the ranks of new companies focused on automating infrastructure and enforcing business policy.

 Billing itself as a “DevOps automation platform,” Calm.io tackles the challenges of developing, provisioning and deploying applications, automating compute resources as well as the underlying storage and network and applying business policies to it all.

 CloudFabrix and Docker are sponsors of The New Stack.

-The New Stack is a wholly owned subsidiary of Insight Partners.
-TNS owner Insight Partners is an investor in the following companies: Docker, Calm.
+The New Stack is a wholly owned subsidiary of Insight Partners, an investor in the following companies mentioned in this article: Docker, Calm.